Hiroshima University Syllabus

 Requirements Admission into this course requires the successful prior completion of undergraduate introductory courses in law and competence in English.

-Grading Method Assessment for this course will be based on class attendance and participation, presentation of research in class and a written assignment.
+Grading Method Assessment for this course will be based on class participation, presentation of research in class and a written assignment.

 Presentation of research paper in class: 30%